slowernews/wisdom-tldr/chapters/0_intro.md

 -- Brené Brown [1965]*

 > *"We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.
 I still love everything I quit.
 But not as much as I love all this room for change." (...)
 "Move to a place that feels strange until it feels like home.
-Constantly learning and growing. then do it again, pursuing disconfort, until the whole world is my home."
+Constantly learning and growing.
+Then do it again, pursuing disconfort, until the whole world is my home."
 -- Derek Sivers [1969]*

 > *"It is possible for ordinary people to choose to be extraordinary."